Portrait

 The advice that I’d give to the child I was: Don’t forget to breathe, don’t worry too much.

-The song that appeases me: Fade Into You, by Mazzy Star
+The song that soothes me: Fade Into You, by Mazzy Star

-The thing I love to do the most in me free time: Sleep
+The thing I love to do the most in my free time: Sleep

 My favorite book: First Love, de Turgenev.
 I read it when I was 14 and it left a lasting unrealistic impression of romance in me.